winston142O/Auto-rotate-hyprland/README.md

 # Installation/How to use

-First, download the package used to detect accelerometer changes:
+First, download the package used to detect accelerometer changes with your preferred package manager:

 ```bash
 sudo pacman -S iio-sensor-proxy